Poinsettias

 Hey Plant Friends!

 Let’s talk about care.
-Poinsettias do best in a bright, diffused sunlight – a least 6 hours.
-Direct sun could cause bleaching and burning on the leaves.
-Usually there is no need to repot, but if you need to, make sure to use a light, well-drained potting soi such as Espoma’s Organic Potting Mix.
+Poinsettias do best in a bright, diffused light – a least 6 hours.
+Direct sun can cause bleaching and burning on leaves.
+Usually there is no need to repot, but if you do, make sure to use a rich, well-drained potting soil such as Tonka Terra.
 Water your Poinsettia when the soil surface feels dry.
-It’s important to not allow the soil to completely dry out as this will cause leaf drop and early spoilage.
-Poinsettias don’t like to catch a cold draft or forced air through vents.
+Do not allow the soil to completely dry out as this will cause leaf drop and early spoilage.
+Poinsettias don’t like to catch a cold or hot draft or forced so steer clear!

 It's important that we wrap your poinsettia in a paper sleeve for transport as the branches are fragile and poinsettias are extremely sensitive to cold weather.

-We grow a gorgeous array of Poinsettias in many different sizes and colors.
+We grow a gorgeous array of Poinsettias a Tonkadale - several sizes and colors!
 If you have any further questions feel free to reach out to us by phone, Instagram, or email us - hello@tonkadale.com.

 Happy Planting!